JYD-Maker/helper-scripts-database/scripts/administration/log-cleaner/README.md

 python log_cleaner.py

-Then follow the prompts:
+Then follow the prompts to enter the path and the age threshold.

-Enter the full path to the log directory (e.g., C:\Logs or .)

-Enter the number of days a file is allowed to stay before deletion (e.g., 7)

 Example Output